Volunteering Opportunities in Solihull

 • Solihull CAVA – Are the local voluntary community sector Infrastructure Organisation for Solihull.

-• Love Solihull – Love Solihull is an environmental initiative coordinated by Solihull Council that supports members of the local community in making a real difference.
+• Love Solihull – An environmental initiative coordinated by Solihull Council that supports members of the local community in making a real difference.

-• Youth Sport Trust – The Youth Sport Trust Team Leader programme has been running for over 10 years and provides individuals with great exposure to the world of sport development.
+• Youth Sport Trust – The team leader programme has been running for over 10 years and provides individuals with great exposure to the world of sport development.

 • Vinspired Youth Volunteering – A UK-wide youth volunteering programme that provides young people aged 14-30 with access to thousands of opportunities.

-• Reach Volunteering – Reach is the leading skills-based volunteering charity in the UK and the single biggest source of trustees for the voluntary sector in the UK.
+• Reach Volunteering – The leading skills-based volunteering charity and the single biggest source of trustees for the voluntary sector in the UK.

-• Volunteering Matters – Volunteering Matters believe that everyone can play a role in their community and should have the chance to participate: they build volunteering projects and programmes to reflect this.
+• Volunteering Matters – Everyone can play a role in their community and should have the chance to participate, they build volunteering projects and programmes to reflect this.

 • Do IT – Every 45 seconds someone in the UK finds a volunteering opportunity thanks to Do-IT Life.